TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

   <img src="/imgs/09_seg2.JPG" alt="Processing Workflow" style="width:60%;">
 </a>

 It looks great!
-If the segmentation is not perfect, you can then manually refine it in a software such as [Amira](https://www.thermofisher.com/ch/en/home/electron-microscopy/products/software-em-3d-vis/amira-software.html).
+If the segmentation is not perfect, you can then manually refine it in software such as [Amira](https://www.thermofisher.com/ch/en/home/electron-microscopy/products/software-em-3d-vis/amira-software.html).

 ## Exporting data to RELION5 for STA